AnnaWilliford/SWC_Fall2019_lessons/Lesson5_DataVisualizationR .md

 ## Quickstart

 We will be working in `Lesson5_DataVisualizationR` folder.
 Please copy `gapminder.txt` from `Data` folder to `Lesson5_DataVisualizationR` folder.
 Navigate to `Lesson5_DataVisualizationR` folder in RStudio and set this folder as your working directory.
+Open a new file, save as `ggplot.R`

 We must first make sure our **gapminder** dataset has been loaded into `R`.